 Detailed Explanation of Serial Ports, COM Ports, TTL, RS-232, and RS-485 Differences

-1. The serial port and COM port refer to physical interface types (hardware).
-TTL, RS-232, and RS-485 refer to signal level standards (electrical signals).
+1. The serial port and COM port refer to the physical interface form (hardware), while TTL, RS-232, and RS-485 refer to the level standards (electrical signals).

 3. The PL2303 and CP2102 chips are USB to TTL serial chips that use USB to extend the serial port (TTL level).

-4. The MAX232 chip is a dedicated bidirectional conversion chip between TTL levels and RS-232 levels, capable of converting TTL to RS-232 and vice versa.
+4. The MAX232 chip is a specialized bidirectional conversion chip between TTL levels and RS-232 levels, capable of converting TTL to RS-232 and vice versa.

 5. The TTL standard has a low level of 0 and a high level of 1 (+5V level).
 The RS-232 standard has a positive level of 0 and a negative level of 1 (±15V level).

-6. RS-485 is similar to RS-232 but uses differential signals and negative logic.
-This will be skipped here.
+6. RS-485 is similar to RS-232 but uses differential signaling with negative logic.
+This will be skipped for now.

 Serial Port, COM Port:

-The COM port, short for serial communication port, is commonly referred to as a serial port.
-This is distinct from USB’s “Universal Serial Bus” and the hard disk’s “SATA”.
+The COM port is a serial communication port, abbreviated as serial port.
+This is different from USB’s “Universal Serial Bus” and the hard disk’s “SATA”.

-This is a common 4-pin serial port, often found on circuit boards, usually with Dupont pins on top.
+This is a common 4-pin serial port that is often seen on circuit boards, often with DuPont pins on top.
 Sometimes there is a fifth pin for the 3.3V power supply.

-Since it is reserved on the circuit board, there can be many protocols, depending on the specific device.
+Since this is reserved on the circuit board, there can be many protocols, depending on the specific device.

 Detailed Explanation of Serial Ports, COM Ports, TTL, RS-232, and RS-485 Differences